(888) 552-6760 SCHEDULE AN APPOINTMENT

 Treatment for stage 0 (carcinoma in situ), 1A, 1B and 2A pancreatic cancer typically involves resection, as these tumors are small enough to be surgically removed.

 Resectable pancreatic cancer may be surgically removed because it has not expanded into major blood vessels.
-About 10 to 15 percent of pancreatic cancer patients are diagnosed at this stage, according to the American Society of Clinical Oncology (ASCO).
+About 10 percent to 15 percent of pancreatic cancer patients are diagnosed at this stage, according to the American Society of Clinical Oncology (ASCO).

 Surgery is a potential treatment option for about 20 percent of those with pancreatic cancer, ASCO says.
 This percentage is low because pancreatic cancer is typically diagnosed after it has spread.
 Sometimes other treatments, such as radiation therapy, are used before surgery.